mjmsmith/backspace-json/README.md

 pod "BackspaceJSON"
 ```

-Alternatively, just copy the single file `BackspaceJSON.swift` into your project.
+Alternatively, just copy the single file `BackspaceJSON/JSON.swift` into your project.

 ### License